yuanmeng128/Ivy-YuanMeng-TSWD-portfolio/critique-by-design.md

 What can I improve: Firstly, I can remove the legend and label the categories next to the line directly.
 Secondly, the current title is a little bit long and can be more concise.
 Thirdly, y-axis can be removed to improve the clarity of the chart further.

-### Below is the feedbacks I colloected from my two interviewees:
+### Below is the feedbacks I collected from my two interviewees:

 Interviewee 1: female, student, late 90's;
 Interviewee 2: male, graduate, mid 90's.